damir-sijakovic/boxie_icons/README.md

-# Boxie - Aros Iconset
+# Boxie - Aros Iconset with retro vibe

 ## What is it?

-Source of SVG images that are compiled into Aros icon '.info' files.
+SVG images that are compiled into Aros icon '.info' files.

 ## Why do it like this?